juju-solutions/layer-cwr/README.md

     of your github repository.

-  - poll: when setting "repo-access" to 'poll' the jenkins job produced by the `build-on-commit` action will poll your github repository for changes.
+  - poll: when setting "repo-access" to 'poll' the jenkins job produced by the action will poll your github repository for changes.
     Note that in this repo-access mode this charm will immediately trigger the an initial execution the jenkins jobs.
 This is required so that successive polls will correctly compute the source code delta from the previous poll.